-Place of Service Codes: 02 (Telehealth Provided Other than in Patient's Home), 12 (Office), 99 (Other Place of Service).
+Place of Service Codes: 02 (Telehealth Provided Other than in Patient's Home), 10 (Telehealth Provided in the Home) , 11 (Office), 12 (Home), 99 (Other Place of Service).
 Electronic Visit Verification?
 No

 Note: All staffing is 1:1 ratio.

 Limitations: Medical Assistance, Medicare and private insurance-compensable services cannot be provided through the Medicaid Waiver unless these services are denied by the participant's health care plan(s).
 Therapies will be provided under the State Plan until the State Plan limitations have been reached.